mnemnk/mnemnk.github.io/src/routes/guide/installation/+page.md

 ## Configuring Mnemnk App

 When you start Mnemnk for the first time, the Settings page will open.
-(If it doesn't appear, click the gear ⚙ icon.)
+(If it doesn't appear, click the gear ⚙ icon)

 ![](/images/guide/installation/settings.png)